Expensify/App/docs/articles/other/Referral-Program.md

 ---
 title: Expensify Referral Program
-description: Send your joining link, submit a receipt or invoice and we'll pay you if your referral adopts Expensify.
+description: Send your joining link, submit a receipt or invoice, and we'll pay you if your referral adopts Expensify.
 ---
 <!-- The lines above are required by Jekyll to process the .md file -->